Murders of Jennifer Ertman and Elizabeth Peña: Murders

 Realizing that the girls would be capable of identifying them, Cantu ordered the members to kill the girls.
 He told Venancio Medellín to stay behind because he was "too little to watch."
 The other gang members forced the girls into a wooded area.
-Both girls were strangled to death.
-Following Cantu's initial instruction, Villarreal first shouted, "Get on your knees, bitch!" to Ertman.
-O'Brien and Villarreal strangled Ertman with O'Brien's red nylon belt before breaking the belt.
-Both completed the act by strangling the girl with a shoelace in Peña's presence.
+O'Brien and Villarreal strangled Ertman with O'Brien's belt until it broke, then completed the murder with a shoelace.

-As Ertman was murdered, Peña was forced to watch her friend's death as other gang members held a ligature around her neck.
-At first, Peña desperately attempted to appease her abusers as she wept, offering her phone number so they could "get together".
-She then attempted to flee.
+Peña attempted to flee.
 In response, Cantu tackled and repeatedly kicked the girl in her face and body, dislodging three teeth and fracturing several ribs.
 Cantu, José Medellín, and Pérez then strangled Peña to death with shoelaces.
-The gang members stomped on both girls' throats to ensure their deaths.

 Leaving the crime scene, Cantu handed Venancio Medellín a Goofy wristwatch taken from Ertman's body, saying, "Take this, I don't want it."

 Cantu dropped off José Medellín, Pérez, and Villarreal at his residence, where he lived with his brother, Joe Cantu, and sister-in-law, Christina Cantu.
 Christina Cantu questioned why Villarreal was bleeding, and Pérez had a bloody shirt.
 This prompted Medellín to say the gang "had fun" and that details would appear on the news.
-He, Pérez, and Villarreal then elaborated that they had raped both girls.
+He, Pérez, and Villarreal then elaborated that they had raped two girls.

 Peter Cantu then returned and divided the valuables that had been stolen from the girls.
-José Medellín got a ring with an "E," so he could give it to his girlfriend, Esther.
-Medellín reported that he had killed a girl and noted that he would have found it easier with a gun.
 After the gang left, Christina Cantu convinced Joe Cantu to report the crime to the police.

 Discovery

-Four days after the murders, the girls' bodies were found in the park during hot weather conditions.
+Four days after the murders, the girls' bodies were found in the park.
 Both bodies had significantly decomposed, and dental records were used for identification.
-O'Brien was videotaped smiling at the scene of the crime.
 The medical examiner corroborated that the cause of death was strangulation.
 All those believed responsible were ultimately arrested.
 Medellín gave both written and taped confessions.